albertkawmi/widget-sales-api/README.md

 ### Run locally in production mode

-`npm run dev` uses [Nodemon](https://github.com/remy/nodemon), debugging and sets the environment variable `NODE_ENV=development`.
+`yarn dev` uses [Nodemon](https://github.com/remy/nodemon), debugging and sets the environment variable `NODE_ENV=development`.
 If you wish to test the server locally as if it were in production use:
 ```bash
 npm start
 ```